San Diego Dog Bite Lawyer

 For over 25 years, Mission Personal Injury Lawyers, P.C. has represented dog bite victims and their families in holding dog owners accountable.

 Contact a San Diego dog bite lawyer at our law office today for a free consultation to discuss your case.

 Table of Contents

 How Mission Personal Injury Lawyers, P.C.
 Can Help After Suffering a Dog Bite in San Diego

 At Mission Personal Injury Lawyers, P.C., we understand how traumatizing a dog bite can be, especially when the victim is your child.
 When a dog owner has allowed their dog to hurt you or your child, you deserve a passionate legal advocate who will fight to hold them accountable.

-The award-winning San Diego personal injury lawyers at Mission Personal Injury Lawyers, P.C. are here to fight for you.
+A San Diego personal injury attorney at Mission Personal Injury Lawyers, P.C. is here to fight for you.
 Over the past 25 years, we have earned numerous awards, including the Best of the Bar award from the San Diego Business Journal.
 Our reputation and success have earned us a Superb 10.0 AVVO rating.

 We put our expertise and reputation to work on your behalf.

 Choose Mission Personal Injury Lawyers, P.C. in San Diego, California, to represent you and/or your child, and we will: